 That story was back in 2015, and it was pretty clear to me that I got it from that restaurant.
 Either the beef was bad, or they didn’t wash their spoons properly.
 Who knows.

-But honestly, I don’t know if there’s a difference between traveler’s diarrhea and normal diarrhea.
+As for the cause of the diarrhea itself, I don’t know if there’s a difference between that of traveler’s diarrhea and normal diarrhea.
 Both are usually caused by eating some crappy food that hasn’t been cleaned or stored properly.
 Bacteria such as E.Coli gets into your guts and then just starts messing everything up.

 The most common culprits are meat that hasn’t been refrigerated or cooked properly, unclean dishes and cutlery, or salads that have been washed with unclean water.
 Another common cause is people drinking tap water when they shouldn’t.
-Southeast Asia is a hotbed for this kind of stuff, as are places like India, China, and many parts of Africa.
+Southeast Asia is a hotbed for travelers diarrhea, as are places like India, China, and many parts of Africa.